baselbers/woocommerce-pdf-invoices/readme.txt

 - Added: Do not attach option to email options
 - Added: Swedish language files
+- Improved: Address text not displayed if empty
-- Improved: Shipping address not showing if empty
+- Improved: Billing phone text not displayed if empty
 - Fixed: Invoice numbering gaps while cancelling invoice

 = 2.3.10 - October 29, 2015 =